0danteh/Kalman_Algorithm/README.md

 The double pendulum consists of two pendulums connected in series.
 The angles of the pendulums are denoted by $\theta_1$ and $\theta_2$, and their angular velocity are denoted by $\omega_1$ and $\omega_2$, respectively.
 THe masses of the pendulum bobs are $m_1$ and $m_2$, and the lengths of the pendulum rodsd are $l_1$ and $l_2$.
 The gravitational acceleration is denoted by $g$.

 The equations of motion for a double pendulum are derived using Lagrangian mechanics.
 The Langragian ($L$) is calculated as: $$L=T-U$$ where $T$ is the kinetic energy, while $U$ is the potential energy.

-The kinetic energy of each pendulum bob is given by:
+For that, the kinetic energy of each pendulum bob is given by:

 $$T_i= \frac{1}{2}m_i(\dot\theta_i)^2$$ where $i$ is the index of the pendulum bob.
 The potential energy of each pendulum bob, instead, is given by: